JLESC/jlesc.github.io/_projects/lossy-compress-linear-algebra.md

 system architectures.

-The project involves JLESC Fellow Jon Calhoun, JSC affiliated graduate student Micro Altenbernd, JSC Robert Speck, and Franck Cappello from Argonne.
+The project involves JLESC Fellow Jon Calhoun, JSC affiliated graduate student Micro Altenbernd, Robert Speck from JSC, and Franck Cappello from Argonne.
 This project was formed though collaborative discussions at the 2018 JLESC workshop in Barcelona.